CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2019-01-17-visual-inspection-of-python-profiling-output.md

 ---
 layout: post
 title: Visual inspection of python profiler output with gprof2dot
+description: 'Visual inspection of python profiler output with gprof2dot.'
 date: 2019-01-17
 published: true
 categories: tech
 ---
 Ever wondered how to make a beatiful and powerful call graph from your python profiler?
 I have found that there is no need to install heavyweight tools like KCachegrind or even worse, buying expensive IDEs.
 The solution is simple.